 Chapter 97 restricts, among other things, the amount of real property taxes that may be levied by or on behalf of a school district in a particular year.
-It was set to expire on June 15, 2020, however recent legislation has made it permanent.
+It was to expire on June 15, 2020 unless extended; it has been made permanent by the State legislation in the current session.
 Pursuant to the Tax Levy Limitation Law, the tax levy of a school district cannot increase by more than the lesser of (i) two percent (2%) or (ii) the annual increase in the CPI, over the amount of the prior year's tax levy.
 Certain adjustments are permitted for taxable real property full valuation increases due to changes in physical or quantity growth in the real property base as defined in Section 1220 of the Real Property Tax Law.
 A school district can exceed the tax levy limitation for the coming fiscal year only if the voters of such school district first approve a tax levy by at least 60% affirmative vote of those voting to override such limitation for such coming fiscal year only.
 Tax levies that do not exceed the limitation will only require approval by at least 50% of those voting.
 In the event that the voters reject a tax levy and the district does not go out for a second vote, or if a second vote is likewise defeated, Chapter 97 provides that the tax levy for the new fiscal year may not exceed the tax levy for the prior fiscal year.